zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

     > **Note**: In most scenarios, just using *az login* will be sufficient.
 However, if you have subscriptions in multiple tenants, you may need to specify the tenant by using the *--tenant* parameter.
 See [Sign into Azure interactively using the Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli-interactively) for details.

-1. In the cloud shell command line pane beneath the code editor, enter the following command to sign into Azure.
+1. In the cloud shell command-line pane beneath the code editor, enter the following command to sign into Azure.

     ```
     az login